 Advisory Committee Comments – 1996 Amendments

 Rule 4.04 is amended to conform the rule to its federal counterpart, in part.
-The new provision adopts verbatim the provisions for service of process outside the United States contained in the federal rules.
-This modification is appropriate because this subject is handled well by the federal rule and because it is advantageous to have the two rules similar.
+The new provision adopts the provisions for service of process outside the United States contained in the federal rules.
+This modification is appropriate because this subject is handled well by the federal rule and because it is advantageous to have two similar rules.
 This is particularly valuable given the dearth of state-court authority on foreign service of process.
 Existing portions of the rule are renumbered for clarity.

 Rule 4.042.
 Service of the Complaint If the defendant shall appear within 10 days after the completion of service by publication, the plaintiff, within 5 days after such appearance, shall serve the complaint, by copy, on the defendant or the defendant’s attorney.
 The defendant shall then have at least 10 days in which to answer the same.

 Rule 4.043.
-Service by Publication; Defendant May Defend; Restitution If the summons is served by publication, and the defendant receives no actual notification of the action the defendant shall be permitted to defend upon application to the court before judgment and for sufficient cause; and, except in an action for marriage dissolution, the defendant, in like manner, may be permitted to defend at any time within one year after judgment, on such terms as may be just.
-If the defense is sustained, and any part of the judgment has been enforced, such restitution shall be made as the court may direct.
+Service by Publication; Defendant May Defend; Restitution If the summons is served by publication, and the defendant receives no actual notice of the action the defendant shall be permitted to defend upon application to the court before judgment and for sufficient cause; and, except in action for marriage dissolution, the defendant, in like manner, may be permitted to defend at any time within one year after the judgment, on such terms as may be.
+If the defense is sustained and any part of the judgment has been enforced, such restitution shall be made as the court may direct.

 Advisory Committee Note – 1985

 Rule 4.044.
-Nonresident Owner of Land Appointing an Agent If a nonresident person or corporation owning or claiming any interest or lien in or upon lands in the state appoints an agent pursuant to Minn.Stat. § 557.01, service of summons in an action involving such real estate shall be made upon the agent or the principal in accordance with Rule 4.03, and service by publication shall not be made upon the principal.
+Nonresident Owner of Land Appointing an Agent If a nonresident person or corporation owning or claiming any interest or lien in or upon lands in the state appoints an agent under Minn.Stat. § 557.01, service of summons in action involving such real estate shall be made upon the agent or the principal by Rule 4.03, and service by publication shall not be made upon the principal.

 Rule 4.05.
-Service by Mail In any action service may be made by mailing a copy of the summons and of the complaint (by first-class mail, postage prepaid) to the person to be served, together with two copies of a notice and acknowledgment conforming substantially to Form 22 and a return envelope, postage prepaid, addressed to the sender.
-If acknowledgment of service under this rule is not received by the sender within the time defendant is required by these rules to serve an answer, service shall be ineffectual.
-Unless good cause is shown for not doing so, the court shall order the payment of the costs of personal service by the person served if such person does not complete and return the notice and acknowledgment of receipt of summons within the time allowed by these rules.
+Service by Mail-In any action, service may be made by mailing a copy of the summons.
+The complaint (by first-class mail, postage prepaid) to the person to be served, together with two copies of a notice and acknowledgment conforming substantially to Form 22 and a return envelope, postage prepaid, addressed to the sender.
+If the sender does not receive acknowledgment of service under this rule within the time defendant is required by these rules to serve an answer, service shall be ineffectual.
+Unless good cause is shown for not doing so, the court shall order the payment of the personal service costs by the person served if such person does not complete and return the notice and acknowledgment of receipt of summons within the time allowed by these rules.

 Advisory Committee Note – 1985

 Existing Rule 4.05 is deleted in its entirety because it is now covered by Rule 4.02.
-The Committee also determined it is unnecessary to place an apparent burden on the Court to direct service of all process other than summonses and subpoenas.
+The Committee also determined it is unnecessary to place an apparent burden on the Court to direct service of all processes other than summonses and subpoenas.
 See Minn.R.Civ.P.
 4.02.
 Notes of Advisory Committee – 1984 amendment.
-The Committee considered various alternatives permitting service by mail, including two amendments Rule 4.04 to the Federal Rules of Civil Procedure which were adopted in 1983.
+The Committee considered various alternatives permitting service by mail, including two amendments, Rule 4.04 to the Federal Rules of Civil Procedure adopted in 1983.
 The United States Supreme Court first amended Fed.R.Civ.P.
 4 to authorize service by mail.
 See Fed.R.Civ.P.
 4 (c)(2)(C)(ii).
 Congress then adopted a further amendment which superseded the Supreme Court’s action.
 See P.L. # 97462 [H.R.
 7154] 196 Stat.
 25271.
-Under the present federal rule, service may be effected by mail.
+Under the present federal rule, service may be affected by mail.
 The Minnesota Supreme Court has also recognized the effectiveness of service by mail under the Minnesota Long-Arm Statute, Minn.
 Stat. § 543.19 (1980).
 The Minnesota Supreme Court in Stonewall Insurance Co. v.
 Horak, 325 N.W.2d 134 (Minn.
 1982), recognized that actual receipt of the summons and complaint by mail, evidenced by a certified mail receipt signed by the individual defendant, constituted delivery under Minn.R.Civ.P.
 4.03 (a) and the statute.
-This rule does not modify the holding, in Stonewall.
+This rule does not modify the holding in Stonewall.
 The change in Minn.R.Civ.P.
 4.05 permitting service by mail adopts the essential provisions of Fed.Civ.P.
-4. The rule authorizes use of the mails to deliver the summons and complaint to a defendant within or without the state, and makes service effective if the defendant acknowledges receipt of the summons and complaint.
-The Committee recommends that a new form (Form 22) be adopted to provide notice of the effect of the service by mail upon the defendants served.
-The form advises the defendant that by signing the acknowledgment of receipt the defendant admits only actual receipt of the summons and complaint and that signing does not constitute an appearance or a submission to the jurisdiction of the court and does not waive any other defenses.
-If an acknowledgement is not signed and returned, the plaintiff may then seize the summons and complaint by any other means authorized by the rules or by statute.
+4. The rule authorizes the mails’ use to deliver the summons and complaint to a defendant within or without the state and makes service effective if the defendant acknowledges receipt of the summons and complaint.
+The Committee recommends that a new form (Form 22) be adopted to notice the effect of the service by mail upon the defendants served.
+The form advises the defendant that by signing the acknowledgment of receipt, the defendant admits only actual receipt of the summons and complaint and that signing does not constitute an appearance or a submission to the court’s jurisdiction and does not waive any other defenses.
+If an acknowledgment is not signed and returned, the plaintiff may then seize the summons and complaint by any other means authorized by the rules or statute.
 There is no restriction on the means of service that may be used following unsuccessful service by mail.
 The Minnesota rule differs from the federal rule.
 See Federal Deposit Insurance Co. v.
 Sims, 100 F.R.D.
 792 (N.D.Ala.
-1984) (attempted mail service prevents service by publication under federal rule).
-The rule retains the provision of its federal counterpart shifting the cost of personal service to a defendant who declines to acknowledge receipt of the summons and complaint by mail.
-The Committee believes this provision is an essential part of the system for service by mail, and is necessary to discourage defendants from unjustifiably refusing to acknowledge receipt.
+1984) (attempted mail service prevents service by publication under the federal rule).
+The rule retains its federal counterpart’s provision shifting the cost of personal service to a defendant who declines to acknowledge receipt of the summons and complaint by mail.
+The Committee believes this provision is an essential part of the service system by mail and is necessary to discourage defendants from unjustifiably refusing to acknowledge receipt.
 Eden Foods, Inc. v.
 Eden’s Own Products, Inc., 101 F.R.D.
 96 (E.D.Mich.1984).

 Rule 4.06.
-Return Service of summons and other process shall be proved by the certificate of the sheriff making it, by the affidavit of any other person making it, by the written admission or acknowledgement of the party served, or if served by publication, by the affidavit of the printer or the printer’s designee.
+Return Service of summons and another process shall be proved by the certificate of the sheriff making it, by the affidavit of any other person making it, by the written admission or acknowledgment of the party served, or is served by publication, by the affidavit of the printer or the printer’s designee.
 The proof of service in all cases other than by published notice shall state the time, place, and manner of service.
 Failure to make proof of service shall not affect the validity of the service.